Start Here

 Gear

 Get a good machine.
 I started with a 2014 Dell.
 I quickly realised I needed something better and bought a 128GB 2019 Mac.
 About a year later I realised having Windows made things way easier for .Net development and I bought a 500GB 2020 Mac to have more space for a virtual machine.
 Two years later a bought a powerful HP/Windows machine so I could use the full potential of Microsoft’s tools for .NET developers.
-I’m not rich, I just worked hard and saved the money to buy it.
-It’s part of my “I’ll do whatever it takes” mentality.
+I’m definitely not rich, but I wanted to learn to code so badly that I just worked hard and saved the money to buy it.
+It’s part of the “I’ll do whatever it takes” mentality.

 A slow machine can be a nightmare.
 You can absolutely achieve your goal with a bad computer, but again, your life will be much easier if you get the latest computer.
-Or something close, second hand.
-You DON’T NEED Windows to become a .NET developer.
+Or maybe second hand, but with enough power to run at least a code editor and a database server.
+You don't need Windows to become a .NET developer.
 Having a Windows machine does make things easier at first, but not only it’s not necessary, but using a different operating system will also teach you important skills such as using the command line and troubleshooting the .NET environment, which will ultimately make you a better developer.

 Time

-You have to carve out time in your life if you want to learn how to code.
-I admit it was easier for me because I worked from 11am so I would just wake up at 4am every day and code as much as I could.
+You have to carve out time in your life if you want to learn programming.
+I admit it was easier for me because I worked from 11am so I would just woke up at 4am every day and code as much as I could.

 If you can do it first thing in the morning, it will be better.
-If you can’t, do it as soon as you can.
+If you can’t, do it as soon as you get home from work.
 If you leave it to bed time, while not impossible, it will be really hard to focus and retain new knowledge.

 Also, track your time.
 I’m a geek, so I track every hour of my day.
 You don’t need to go that far, but I suggest you track at least your coding hours.
 I always aimed for 28hs of programming per week.
 Even though I almost never achieved it, I never coded less than 20hs a week, in part due to the big goal.
 Start recording your results today and lay them out on a spreadsheet.
 Try to beat your daily, weekly and monthly records.